-City on a Hill Movement Ltd is a Company limited by guarantee and is a registered charity under the Australian Charities and Not-for-profit commission.
-The Company has been assessed as a reporting entity for the 2022 financial year.
+City on a Hill Movement Ltd is a Company limited by guarantee and is a registered charity under the Australian Charities and Not-for-Profits Commission.
+The Company has been assessed as a reporting entity for the 2023 financial year.